girlbossceo/conduwuit/DEPLOY.md

 Although you might be able to compile Conduit for Windows, we do recommend running it on a Linux server.
 We therefore only offer Linux binaries.

 You may simply download the binary that fits your machine.
 Run `uname -m` to see what you need.
-Now copy the right url:
+Now copy the appropriate url:

 | CPU Architecture                            | Download stable version                                         | Download development version                                |
 | ------------------------------------------- | --------------------------------------------------------------- | ----------------------------------------------------------- |